 Do you like travelling?
 I’ve always loved going to different places and seeing the world but must admit that travelling can often take the edge of the excitement.
 Airports in particular can be very busy, stressful and tiring places especially at this time of year.

 I think I possibly struggle a little more because of my MS. Journeys have to be planned to the letter with time built in for breaks, extra consideration given to amount of hand luggage carried and contingency plans set up in reserve in case it’s all a bit too much.
 I tire easily at the best of times, never mind when I’m out of my comfort zone in the hustle and bustle of the airport.
+This year I’ve decided not to brave the airports and apart from being His Lordship’s taxi service to and from Heathrow in his pre Christmas trip, I’ll not be stepping foot inside a terminal.

 Never carry when you can pull